ibm-cloud-docs/vmwaresolutions/archiref/cr-dell/cr-dell-overview.md

 The minimum number of hosts in a consolidated cluster is three, and the minimum host configuration is 128 GB RAM and 20 cores at 2.2 GHz giving a total of 384 GB RAM and 132 GHz in the cluster for both management and customer workloads.
 The number of clusters, the number of hosts in the cluster and the cores and RAM in the hosts can be scaled.
 For more information, see [CPU Model and RAM](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-consold-cluster#vc_orderinginstance-cpumodel).

-If you plan to use CyberSense, then you need to size the ESXi hosts considering that the appliance requires 20 vCPU and 196 GB RAM.
+If you plan to use CyberSense, you must size the hosts considering that the appliance requires 20 vCPU and 196 GB RAM.

 * For vSAN storage, see [vSAN Storage](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-consold-cluster#vc_orderinginstance-vsan-storage).
 * For NFS storage, see [NFS Storage](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-consold-cluster#vc_orderinginstance-nfs-storage).